thu-spmi/CAT/README.md

 4. Scalable and extensible.
 It is easy to be extended to train tens of thousands of speech data and add new models and tasks.

+See [What's New](docs/whatsnew.md) for recently added functionalities and features!

 ## Installation